2025 retirement expenditure guidelines released

 Retirement Expenditure Guidelines

-We are working with Workplace Savings NZ on New Zealand’s first Retirement Expenditure Guidelines to help prepare New Zealanders for the cost of living in retirement.
+The New Zealand Retirement Expenditure Guidelines help prepare New Zealanders for the cost of living in retirement.

 Download a copy of the guidelines.